Wisdom Teeth Removal in Las Vegas, NV

-When you come to Canyon Oral & Facial Surgery Dental Implant Experts to speak about your or your child’s wisdom teeth, Dr. Falk or Dr. Moody will perform a complete oral examination, review and order any diagnostic scans, discuss your anesthesia options, and design the right course of treatment.
+When you come to Canyon Oral & Facial Surgery to speak about your or your child’s wisdom teeth, Dr. Falk, Dr. Moody, or Dr. Yau will perform a complete oral examination, review and order any diagnostic scans, discuss your anesthesia options, and design the right course of treatment.

 Dentists and oral surgeons recommend wisdom teeth extraction before they have the chance to come in and cause complications.
 It is common for wisdom teeth to come in around the age of 17 or early 20s.
 However, your dentist will make sure to monitor the growth and development of your child’s wisdom teeth and recommend extraction when the time is right.

-Dr. Falk, Dr. Moody, and the entire team at Canyon Oral & Facial Surgery Dental Implant Experts are committed to their patients, making every effort to ensure you receive an exceptional experience at a fair cost.
+Dr. Falk, Dr. Moody, Dr. Yau, and the entire team at Canyon Oral & Facial Surgery are committed to their patients, making every effort to ensure you receive an exceptional experience at a fair cost.
 Your insurance coverage, number of wisdom teeth to be removed, and type of anesthesia to be used will determine the exact cost of treatment.

-We encourage you to contact Canyon Oral & Facial Surgery Dental Implant Experts to schedule a consultation.
+We encourage you to contact Canyon Oral & Facial Surgery to schedule a consultation.
 After your treatment plan has been designed, we can provide an accurate cost estimate.
 Visit our Cost of Wisdom Teeth Removal page to learn more.